qdot/vuepress-plugin-matomo/README.md

     * Matomo numeric site ID of the site you want to track
 * enableLinkTracking (boolean, defaults to true, Optional)
     * Enable/disable link click tracking
+* requireConsent (boolean, defaults to false, Optional)
+    * Enable consent checking from user.
+Useful for GDPR compliance.
+* rememberConsent (boolean, defaults to false, Optional)
+    * Enable remembering of user's choice of consent via cookies.

 ## License